ouhammmourachid/django-quicker/README.md

 #### get started with `version-5.0.x`:

-add same templates for github actions.
+add some templates for github actions.

 replace `flake8` with `ruff` for linting.